Grade Separation Project

 City of Pico Rivera

-The Durfee Avenue Grade Separation Project will separate the roadway and the railroad tracks on Durfee Avenue in the City of Pico Rivera.
-Plans call for constructing a roadway underpass on Durfee Avenue between Beverly Road and Whittier Boulevard under the Union Pacific railroad tracks with retaining walls and a new railroad bridge.
+The Durfee Avenue Grade Separation Project separates the roadway and the railroad tracks on Durfee Avenue in the City of Pico Rivera.
+A roadway underpass was constructed on Durfee Avenue between Beverly Road and Whittier Boulevard under the Union Pacific railroad tracks with retaining walls and a new railroad bridge.